|Position:||Floor, Rings, Vault|

 Tokar trained with the North Shore Gymnastics Association under the direction of head coach Dale Bulivant.
 Tokar competed at Junior Olympic Nationals, as well as on his regional team.
 He graduated from Orono High School in 2012.

 Coleman is the son of Rick and Nancy Tokar.
 Coleman was born on April 30, 1994 in Minneapolis, Minn.
 He has one brother, Cooper.
-Coleman graduated in May 2016 with a degree in mathematics education.
-He was a six-time member of the Nebraska Scholar-Athlete Honor Roll.
+Coleman graduated in May 2017 with a degree in mathematics education.
+He was a seven-time member of the Nebraska Scholar-Athlete Honor Roll.

 Outside of gymnastics, Tokar enjoyed skiing, playing the guitar, piano and French horn.
 He chose Nebraska over Minnesota.